erlendb/Tetris/README.md

 * *tetris.py* contains the Tetris framework, as explained in the Reference section.
 * *example.py* contains a simple implementation of a terminal Tetris game, using the framework.
 Run with `sudo python3 example.py`. `sudo` is needed due to the use of the `keyboard` module.
+* graphic_example contains a graphical implementation based on pyGame.
+Run with `sudo python3 example.py` as in example.py.
+    * To install pygame on python 3.8, use `python3 -m pip install pygame==2.0.0.dev10`

 ## Reference